Virgin Media Hub 3.0 Port Forwarding

 - If you see a field called “External IP addresses“ enter 0.0.0.0 in it

-- Be sure “Enable” Checkbox is selected if available on your Virgin Media Hub 3.0 Router
+- Make sure “Enable” Checkbox is selected if available on your Virgin Media Hub 3.0 Router

 6.Testing the port forwarding entries on your Virgin Media Hub 3.0 router

-Now that you have created a port forward on Virgin Media Hub 3.0 Router, lets test it.
-There's lot of port checkers available online. you can try online port scanners like canyouseeme
+Now that you have created a port forward on Virgin Media Hub 3.0 Router, let us test the port forwarding setup from your game server or end application.

 1.You may be behind more than one router